paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 Update the function above as desired.

-You can even include a line to start or favorite AI Agent or Editor.
+You can even include a line to start or favorite AI Agent or Editor, having a single command to start the parallel work you intend to.

 ## Conclusion and Caveats